Reavey and O'Dowd killings

-The Reavey and O'Dowd killings were two co-ordinated gun attacks on 4 January 1976 in County Armagh, Northern Ireland.
+The Reavey and O'Dowd killings were two coordinated gun attacks on 4 January 1976 in County Armagh, Northern Ireland.
 Six Catholic civilians died after members of the Ulster Volunteer Force (UVF), an Ulster loyalist paramilitary group, broke into their homes and shot them.
 Three members of the Reavey family were shot at their home in Whitecross and four members of the O'Dowd family were shot at their home in Ballydougan.
-Two of the Reaveys and three of the O'Dowds were killed outright, with the third Reavey victim dying of brain hemorrhage almost a month later.
+Two of the Reaveys and three of the O'Dowds were killed outright, with the third Reavey victim dying of brain haemorrhage almost a month later.

 The shootings were part of a string of attacks on Catholics and Irish nationalists by the "Glenanne gang"; an alliance of loyalist militants, rogue British soldiers and Royal Ulster Constabulary (RUC) police officers.
 Billy McCaughey, an officer from the Special Patrol Group, admitted taking part and accused another officer of involvement.
 His colleague John Weir said those involved included a British soldier, two police officers and an alleged police agent: Robin 'the Jackal' Jackson.

 The next day, IRA gunmen shot dead ten Protestant civilians in the Kingsmill massacre.
 This was claimed as retaliation for the Reavey and O'Dowd shootings, and was the climax of a string of tit-for-tat killings in the area during the mid-1970s.

 Background

-In February 1975, the Provisional IRA and British Government entered into a truce and restarted negotiations.
+In February 1975, the Provisional IRA and the British Government entered into a truce and restarted negotiations.
 For the duration of the truce, the IRA agreed to halt its attacks on the British security forces, and the security forces mostly ended their raids and searches.
 However, there were dissenters on both sides.
 Some Provisionals wanted no part of the truce, while some British commanders resented being told to stop their operations against the IRA just when they claimed they had the Provisionals on the run.
 The security forces boosted their intelligence offensive during the truce.

 There was a rise in sectarian killings during the truce, which 'officially' lasted until February 1976.
 Loyalists, fearing they were about to be forsaken by the British government and forced into a united Ireland, increased their attacks on Irish Catholics/Irish nationalists.
 Loyalists killed 120 Catholics in 1975, the vast majority civilians.
 They hoped to force the IRA to retaliate and thus end the truce.
 Some IRA units concentrated on tackling the loyalists.
 The fall-off of regular operations had caused unruliness within the IRA and some members, with or without permission from higher up, engaged in tit-for-tat killings.
 Most of the loyalist attacks in the County Armagh area have been linked to the "Glenanne gang"; a secret alliance of loyalist militants, British soldiers and RUC police officers.